Commencement

 REGALIA

 Honor cords (Undergraduate Students ONLY) are calculated by your final GPA or your previous semester’s GPA (if final courses are still In-Progress).
-They will be handed out with your caps/gowns.
+They will be handed out with your caps and gowns.

-Master’s Hoods are handed out with your caps/gowns.
+Master’s Hoods are handed out with your caps and gowns.

 Cap Tassels will be handed out at the GRADUATION REHEARSAL.